microsoft/planetary-computer-tasks/datasets/landsat/README.md

 The dataset is split into two Collections:

 - Level-1 data from the mss sensor: `landsat-c2-l1`
-- Level-2 data from the tm, etm+, oli, and tiirs sensors: `landsat-c2-l2`
+- Level-2 data from the tm, etm+, oli, and tirs sensors: `landsat-c2-l2`

 ## Building the Docker image